WickedWitchezz/Wicked-NitroGen-Checker/README.md

 #     Support 🔍
-• In case of any bug add me : I†z Reapers#6666
+• In case of any bug add me : Clueless#9999

  /$$      /$$ /$$           /$$                       /$$
 | $$  /$ | $$|__/          | $$                      | $$